Logitech Combo Touch

 It’s remarkably user-friendly.
 Having a touchpad is nice, but personally, I’m not a big fan…

 The backlighting feature on the Logitech Combo Touch keyboard is also nice.
 Because many people work at night as well.
 The backlight isn’t too strong, but it’s possible to adjust the brightness level.
-It’s an outstanding feature to have, so I’m pleased with it.
-In life, sometimes you need to work on the pad even with the lights off…
+It’s a good feature to have, so I’m pleased with it.
+In life, there are occasions when you need to work on the pad even with the lights off…

 Also, there are keys on the top of the keyboard for adjusting media such as volume and brightness, which Apple’s counterpart doesn’t have.
-This feature is useful for people who work on their devices as well.
+This feature is also considered useful for people who work on their devices.
 There’s also a trackpad attached to the keyboard palm rest area.
-I had high expectations for Apple’s trackpad since they are known for it, but personally, it’s not that great, to be honest.
-When using the trackpad, the cursor slides a bit… When you swipe the pad quickly, the cursor overshoots slightly as if there’s a lingering effect.
-This aspect is bothersome, to be honest.
+Apple is known for its trackpads, so I had high expectations, but personally, it’s not that great, to be honest.
+When using the trackpad, the cursor tends to slide a bit… When you swipe the pad quickly, the cursor overshoots slightly as if there’s a lingering effect.
+This aspect is somewhat bothersome, to be honest.

 However, as high as the usability of the Combo Touch is, there are also a few drawbacks, which is a downside.